mydumper/mydumper_docs/configure.rst

 * where: It receives a comparison compatible with the table definition;
 * limit: It receives a number and forces the SELECT statement to avoid reading more reads if it reaches the limit;
 * num_threads: It defines the amount of threads that will be used for the table;
-* object_to_export: It receives a comma delimited list with this options: SCHEMA, DATA, TRIGGER, ALL and NONE.
+* object_to_export/object_to_import: It receives a comma delimited list with this options: SCHEMA, DATA, TRIGGER, ALL and NONE.
 ALL is equal to SCHEMA,DATA,TRIGGER;
 * columns_on_select: The list of columns in the SELECT statement will be replaced by the content of this parameter;
 * columns_on_insert: The columns in the INSERT statemnt will be replace by the content of this parameter;
 * object_to_export: It receives a comma delimited list with this options: SCHEMA, DATA, TRIGGER, ALL and NONE.
 ALL is equal to SCHEMA,DATA,TRIGGER;